Netflix/dispatch/docs/user-guide/administration/configuration.md

 ## Plugins

 Much of Dispatch's functionality comes from its plugins.
-The plugin's configuration UI is limited to enabling and disabling plugins.
+The configuration UI is limited to enabling and disabling plugins.
 By default, no plugins are _required_ in order to create an incident.
 As you enable plugins, they will be additive to the incident process (e.g. creating slack channels, google docs etc.)

 ![](../../.gitbook/assets/admin-ui-incident-plugins.png)